 When I met Susan she couldn’t make sense of her life.
-So we had a look at her design, and we also had a look at the designs of her parents.
+So we had a look at her Design, and we also pulled up her parents Designs.

 Susan had grown up with parents who were designed to make decisions from their instinct (Spleen Centre).
 Both Susan’s parents knew in the moment what was right or wrong for them.
 When they were asked “tea or coffee?” they knew the answer immediately.

 Susan’s parents were designed to live life by making one decision after another – IN THE MOMENT.